-- # Equipment selection or available vendors
+- ♣ Equipment selection or available vendors

-- Lligibility of items or services
+- Legibility of items or services

+- 4 Coordination and partnership with other agencies within or outside the region or discipline

-- Record Keeping
+- ♣ Record Keeping

 - ♣ Reporting Requirements

 - ♣ Documentation in support of a Request for Reimbursement

 On-Site Monitoring will be conducted by the FDEM or designated personnel.
 On-site Monitoring visits will be scheduled in advance with the recipient agency POC designated in the grant agreement.